dswann101164/azure-noob-blog/posts/2025-11-03-powershell-7-enterprise-migration.md

 If you are managing Azure at scale, you need to save time and increase stability.

-Sticking with the old 5.1/ISE workflow is no longer a cost-saving measure—**it is a drag on your operational efficiency.**
+Sticking with the old 5.1/ISE workflow is no longer a cost-saving measureâ€”**it is a drag on your operational efficiency.**

 The math is simple:
 - Setup time: 2 hours (one-time)